AnonymityICAuser/PyRAMA_enhanced/README.md

 Current fork is still under development, so it can not be downloaded from Pypi.
-It may have some bug, so please contact me if you meet some.
-If you want to use, please direct clone the repository and use the script `core.py`:
+It may have some bug, so please contact me if you meet any.
+If you want to use now, please direct clone the repository and use the script `core.py`:

 ```python
 python pyrama/core.py target.pdb